Georgetown Law is Closed

 Closed - all classes and scheduled events are cancelled for THURSDAY, MARCH 5, 2015.
 Designated emergency personnel must report to work on time.
 Instructional Continuity is in place for the faculty members that wish to exercise it.

 District of Columbia Voting Rights: A Research Guide

 This guide will help users find current D.C. voting rights legislation, as well as related congressional documents, law review articles, and news coverage.

 A voting representative in Congress for the District of Columbia has been proposed and debated throughout the course of this country's history.
-This Congressional Research Service Report provides an overview and analysis of the numerous legislative proposals for D.C. voting rights and serves as a backgrounder for the current legislative proposal in the 111th Congress.
+This Congressional Research Service has issued several reports providing an overview and analysis of the numerous legislative proposals for D.C. voting rights inlcuding the following, which are available on ProQuest Congressional:

 Eugene Boyd, Cong.
-Research Serv., RL33830, District of Columbia Voting Representation in Congress: An Analysis of Legislative Proposals, Congressional Research Service Report, October 10, 2007
+Research Serv., RL33830, District of Columbia Voting Representation in Congress: An Analysis of Legislative Proposals (Jan.
+30, 2007)

 These bills have been introduced in the House and Senate of the 113th Congress.

 District of Columbia Voting Rights Restoration Act of 2013, H.R.
 299, 113th Congress (2013) [this bill would allow District of Columbia residents to participate in Congressional and Presidential elections as Maryland residents]

 District of Columbia House Voting Rights Act of 2013, H.R.
 363, 113th Congress (2013)[this bill would increase House membership from 435 to 436, adding a new seat for the District of Columbia]

 Examples of some bills introduced in prior legislative sessions: